ddc-tech-interview-skills-3/.github/profile/README.md

 - not a member of this cohort; or ...
 - not logged in to GitHub; or ...
-- logged in to GitHub, but not on an account that has been invited to this org.
+- logged in to GitHub, but not with an account that has been invited to this org.

 ## Content